8 Air navigation services

 Manuel Waltert

-In order to manage an airspace, a state usually commissions a so-called air navigation service provider (ANSP), which is a public or private entity that offers so-called air navigation services.
-These air navigation services comprise of the following five components:
+In order to manage an airspace, a state usually commissions a so-called Air Navigation Service Provider (ANSP), which is a public or private entity that offers so-called air navigation services.

 For the remainder of this section, the components of air navigation services are described in more detail.